-Before you start assembling your smart home, you'll want to think about which smart home ecosystem you'll want to build off of.
+Before you start assembling your smart home, it pays to think about which smart home ecosystem you'll want to start with.
 There are quite a few out there, including Apple HomeKit, Google Home/Google Assistant, Samsung SmartThings, the Amazon Alexa platform, IFTTT, ZigBee, Z-Wave, and more.

 You’ll also want to consider the ecosystem that you’re already plugged into.
 For example, avid Android owners might have more luck with Google Home than with the Amazon Echo or Apple’s HomePod.
 On the contrary, those that need quick and easy ways to order things online might prefer the Amazon Echo.